 The toughest part about content marketing is sourcing content.
 Turn to the following sources for net new content:

 - Capture rich interviews and then adapt to other forms of content

 - Existing content that can be adapted

 - Subject matter expert interviews

 Marketing leaders know the value of investing in creative briefs to execute campaigns.
 In contrast there is limited planning, if any, for content marketing.

 Invest time in content planning and understand the mental shift required to convert leads.
 Leverage a Content Marketing Brief that includes unique approaches to the following;

 Perform a Content Audit to identify the quantity and quality of existing content.
 Once inventoried the audit is used to map the content to the buying stage.
 This tool also serves as a progress indicator to direct content authoring.
 Carefully sequence the development of content to fill the biggest gaps.

 Compelling content can be leveraged to increase the impact of your efforts.
-Capitalize on the Content Adaption Guide to identify how to multiply content.
+Capitalize on the Content Marketing Adaption Guide to identify how to multiply content.